 ¾ cup macadamia nuts, roughly chopped

-¾ cup white chocolate chips (opt)
+¾ cup white chocolate chip or dark chocolate chips (opt)

 - Preheat your oven to 385° and prepare standard muffin tin by lining with preferred liners.
 You should get approximately 10 muffins.